lukethinnes/free-mattress/README.md

 ## Setup and Activation

-After cloning the repository, run the following commands to run this application:
+After cloning the repository, run the following commands to initialize this application:

 ```
  $ npm install
  $ npm start
  ```

 ## Inspiration